 - Wire transfer request contains new or modified payment instructions for known entities or individuals

-- A wire request received from an individual at the business who does not normally make these requests
+- A wire request was received from an individual at the business who does not usually make these requests

-- Suspicious solicitation by email, phone, fax, by mail or from an online acquaintance or business
+- Suspicious solicitation by email, phone, fax, mail, or from an online acquaintance or business

 Reduce your risk of becoming a victim by: